reactioncommerce/reaction/README.md

 ## See it in action

 You can check our latest release in Heroku by simply clicking the button below.
-You will need to create a Heroku if you do not have one yet or log in using an existing account.
+You will need to create a Heroku account if you do not have one yet or log in using an existing account.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)